Global Indian International School, Singapore: Campuses

-GIIS has two campuses in Singapore, one at Cheviot Hill, the East Coast campus, and another at Punggol, SMART Campus.
+GIIS has one campus in Singapore, the Punggol, SMART Campus.

 Besides that, it has presence in over seven countries and 23 campuses which include those in Singapore, Malaysia (Kuala Lumpur), India (Hyderabad, Pune, Ahmedabad, Noida, and Bangalore), UAE (Abu Dhabi and Dubai), Thailand (Bangkok), Vietnam (Ho Chi Minh City) and Japan (Tokyo).

+The GIIS campus in Surat discontinued its operations following challenges associated with the COVID-19 pandemic.
+As a result, its affiliation with the Central Board of Secondary Education (CBSE) was revoked, according to information provided by globalindianschool.org.

 Curriculum

 Educational programs offered by GIIS include: